DorraBenLetayfa/rancher-installation-on-rke2/README.md

 DATA CREATED ON CLUSTER A
 DATA CREATED ON CLUSTER B AFTER FAILOVER

-# 13- Let Cluster B create a new backup
+# 13- let cluster B take a new backup
 This is the critical step for failback.

 Cluster B must successfully back up the changed DR volume to the shared backup target.